Mondelez to take on Nespresso with own-brand coffee pods

-ZURICH, June 11 Mondelez International, the world's second-biggest coffee producer, is going head to head with Nestle by launching capsules compatible with its rival's Nespresso system to steal a share of the premium coffee market.
+ZURICH Mondelez International (MDLZ.O), the world's second-biggest coffee maker, is going head to head with larger rival Nestle NESN.VX by launching capsules compatible with its Nespresso system to steal a share of the premium coffee market.

-The capsules will be sold under the Jacobs and Carte Noire brands in Germany, France, Austria and Switzerland in the second half of the year - the biggest challenge yet for the $4.4 billion Nespresso brand that has sued many copycat rivals.
+The capsules will be sold under the Jacobs and Carte Noire brands in Germany, France, Austria and Switzerland in the second half of the year - the biggest challenge yet for the $4.4 billion (2.8 billion pounds) Nespresso brand that has sued many copycats.

 "We see a very healthy coffee market where people like to pay more for a cup of coffee and are becoming increasingly demanding on the quality and variety of their coffee," Roland Weening, Mondelez vice president for coffee marketing, told Reuters.
 "We'll see very strong growth coming out of this particular launch."